 New Jersey State House

 8 min readJun 23, 2023

 The New Jersey State House is located in Trenton across the Delaware River from Pennsylvania, and about half way between Philadelphia and the New York City metropolitan area.
 The land area to the north consists of farm lands on low rolling hills, merging with high density populations to the northeast, where the state borders New York City.
 To the east and south of Trenton there is a coastal plain with agricultural lands between the Delaware River and the Atlantic Ocean.
+In 1787, New Jersey became the 3rd state to ratify the United States Constitution.

+New Jersey State House